Info About PDRacer Registration

-If you don't want your email address displayed, that is fine also - just let me know and I'll take care of it.
+If you don't want your email or other info displayed, that is fine, just let me know and I'll take care of it.

 If you move or change your email address, I am glad to update the list with your current info.
 I am also glad to update your picture as your boat develops, just send it to me and I'll get it updated to the member directory.
 Info on contacting me is at the bottom of every page here at PDRacer.com.